 - Units must sell to homebuyers who will occupy the homes as the initial occupants.
 Properties receiving homeownership exemptions may not be rented.

 The Portland Housing Bureau (PHB) requires the applicant to comply with the terms and conditions outlined in their recorded Regulatory Agreement (view sample Rental or Homeownership Regulatory Agreement).
 The compliance requirements differ depending on the type of development as follows:

-- Rental Projects: PHB’s Asset Management Department conducts annual audits of each project receiving SDC exemptions.
+PHB’s Risk Analysis & Compliance department conducts annual audits of each project receiving SDC exemptions.
 Project Sponsors must certify tenant incomes and rents annually through the Web Compliance Management System (WCMS).
 See PHB’s Asset Management guidelines.

 Process Steps for Homeownership Project Compliance Requirements: